EndPointCorp/end-point-blog/2016/02/09/bonked-by-basicauth-because-bcrypt.html.md

 Updating password for user greg
 ```

 Voila!
 The page loaded in a flash.
-I then changed the cost to 15 and suddenly the wiki was even slower than before — taking
+I then changed the cost to 15 and suddenly the wiki was even slower than before—​taking
 upwards of 15 seconds to load the main page of the wiki.
 Mystery solved.
 All those high cost bcrypt requests are also not good
 for the server: not only does it use a lot of CPU, but ends up keeping the Apache daemon tied up waiting for the bcrypt to
 finish, rather than simply finishing up quickly and going back to the main pool.